In the last ten years, employee engagement has moved from an HR-owned ‘nice to have’ to a C-suite driver of sustained business success.

 It seems ludicrous that in the age of instant communication and social sharing, we’re still asking employees to answer multiple choice questions once a year.
 We need to find better ways of tapping into employee sentiment.
 We should be monitoring daily, not yearly.
 And we should be moving beyond a one-way question and answer session to peer reviews and more nimble, open rating platforms like Glassdoor.

 Assessing experience ‘live’ with tools that people like using is the way to understand the most important issues.
-It’s only once we’ve tapped into the collective intelligence of the organisation that we can work together to make real improvements.
+It’s only once we’ve tapped into the collective intelligence of the organization that we can work together to make real improvements.

 This also plays into the expectations of millennials who want more open, genuine conversations around things like diversity, purpose and gender equality.
 We should be using communication platforms like Slack to encourage these conversations and tap into the power of collective intelligence to define the actions we can take.